House Price Watch

 100 most expensive houses in Burton Coggles

-Burton Coggles, nestled in South Kesteven, has seen a diverse range of property sales over the years.
-The most expensive house sold for an impressive £620,500 in 2014, while the least expensive fetched £43,750.
-Since 1995, there have been 12 sales in this charming area, with 7 of those homes located on the same picturesque street, Manor Road.
-The latest sale recorded was in 2021, showcasing the continued interest in this quaint neighborhood.
+In the charming area of Burton Coggles, part of South Kesteven, the real estate market has seen some intriguing activity.
+The most expensive house sold for £620,500 in 2014, while the least expensive fetched £43,750.
+Since 1995, there have been 12 sales, with the latest occurring in 2021.
+Notably, 7 of these homes are located on the same street, Manor Road, showcasing a unique community vibe in this picturesque setting.

 Sold in February 2014